 A 30-minute period once per week is provided when the Activity Leaders for 3-4 groups at camp will run an entertaining and exciting large group activity.
 This time will showcase the cool and silly personalities of the staff while engaging the campers in some group fun!

 The summer aquatic program is intended to give campers a balance of instructional and recreational swimming.
-There are two instructional swim periods per week with the last 5-10 minutes of the second swim period being recreational.
+There is one instructional swim period per week with the last 5 minutes of the period being recreational.
 All children will be evaluated the first day of each session for safety.
 They will be asked to demonstrate their abilities by swimming one length of the pool.
 Those not able to swim the length safely and without struggling or stopping will be given a bubble device to wear requiring them to stay in the shallow end of the pool.
 The other children will be placed according to their ability and relative size.
 There are no swim evaluations given at the end of the summer, because the lessons do not follow the set progression that our year-round swim lesson follow.
 Questions specific to swimming lessons and swim groups should be directed to the Aquatic Director, Ed Soder.
-He can be reached at 973-507-7022 or via email at Eds@lhymca.com .
+He can be reached at 973-507-7022 or via email at Eds@lhymca.com

 Those children with shoulder length hair or longer will be required to pull hair back in a ponytail.
 All children must shower before swimming.
 All children who are not swimming must go to the pool balcony during his/her swim time.
 Please understand that we do not force any campers to swim.
 Some groups will have swim time during elective time.
 During these swim periods, campers are given a choice between elective and swim.